-As a school based provider of initial teacher training, the CTSN SCITT is very much grounded in the life of its local schools.
-All the tutors on the course are expert, practising teachers able to guide trainees into a thorough understanding of all aspects of the primary curriculum, and appropriate pedagogy, informed by both research and the tutors’ own practice.
-At the start of the course, trainees spend three days a week in their placement school and attend core training for the other two; as the course develops, four days a week are spent in school with one day in core training.
-Whilst in school, trainees carry out specific teaching tasks, which will increase throughout the year, but also have plenty of time to get involved in other training activities: observing experienced teachers; working with children in smaller groups, or in one-to-one tutoring; time for assessment and planning; reading, writing and research into effective learning and teaching.
+As a school based provider of initial teacher training, CTSN SCITT is very much grounded in the life of its local schools.
+All the tutors on the course are expert, practising teachers, able to guide trainees into a thorough understanding of all aspects of the primary curriculum and appropriate pedagogy, informed by both research and the tutors’ own practice.
+During the course, trainees will spend one day (usually Thursdays) in Core Training, and the remaining 4 days a week in school.
+Whilst in school, trainees carry out specific teaching tasks, which will increase throughout the year, but also have plenty of time to get involved in other training activities: observing experienced teachers; working with children in smaller groups; one-to-one tutoring; time for assessment and planning; reading, writing and research into effective learning and teaching.
 Every trainee has a mentor (usually the class teacher) with whom teaching and other tasks are planned and evaluated at weekly mentor meetings; these meetings are the hub of the school based training.
 In addition, each trainee is assigned to one of the senior tutor team and each trainee also has a personal tutor.
 This provides a strong support network for the trainee throughout the course.
-From 2019, trainees will have a choice of attending core training in either Cambridge or Bury St Edmunds, and the course will lead to the award of both QTS and PGCE (subject to validation).
+Trainees will have a choice of attending core training in either Cambridge or Bury St Edmunds.
+The course will lead to the award of both QTS and PGCE (The University of Greenwich).
 For further details please follow the link to CTSNSCITT.

 How school placements work

-£9,000, often covered with a student loan.
-There may be training bursaries avaliable; in the current year, for example, there is a bursary for trainees with a first class degree.
+£9,250, often covered with a student loan.
+You would also qualify for a means tested maintenance loan.
 For further information please follow the link to the Department for Education - Get into Teaching Website.